 • Vegan foods: such as lentils, tofu, seeds, and nuts

 Processed foods that can be part of a modern diet can leave you high in salt and low in potassium.
-A diet rich in potassium will protect your lean muscles, and therefore it is essential to eat foods rich in potassium.
+A diet rich in potassium will protect your lean muscles; therefore, it is essential to eat foods rich in potassium.
 For example, replace potatoes with sweet potatoes, and you’ll get a potassium-rich, vitamin-rich treat.

 6. Eat healthy fats